gmiclotte/skyscraper-solver/README.md

 # skyscraper-solver
-Brute force solver for skyscraper puzzles
+Brute force solver for skyscraper puzzles in python3.
+Tested in python3.6.
+The solver builds a list of possible rows for each row.
+It then tries every combination of these rows to check if it is a valid solution to the puzzle.
+For each attempt the attempt number and total number of possible solutions is printed.

 # how to
 there are two ways to run the solver: